Physion: Evaluating Physical Prediction from Vision in Humans and Machines: Methods

 \subsection{Stimulus Generation and Task Design}

 We constructed scenes out of basic ``toy blocks'' to avoid confounds from knowledge of object configurations that are common in the real world (e.g., cups typically appearing on tables); rather, accurate predictions should require judgments about objects' physical properties, relationships, and dynamics.
-To increase physical variability \textit{within} each scenario, we identified multiple combinations of simulator parameters that lead to different types of physical dynamics.
-In addition, we introduced substantial visual variation that is not relevant to the physical outcome of the scene, including variation in camera position and pose, object colors and textures, the choice of ``distractor'' object models that do not participate in task-relevant dynamics, and the appearance and geometry of the background.
+To increase physical variability \textit{within} each scenario, we identified multiple configurations of simulator parameters that lead to different types of physical dynamics.
+Configurations specify distributions of initial scene variables, such as the positions of objects; they also introduce substantial visual variation that does not affect the physical outcome of the scene, including variation in camera position and pose, object colors and textures, the choice of ``distractor'' object models that do not participate in scene dynamics, and the appearance of the background.
+Training and testing stimuli were generated by randomly sampling initial conditions and scene properties according to each configuration, then running the simulation until all objects came to rest.
+Additional stimuli can be generated by sampling further from our configurations or by creating new ones.
 Examples of stimuli from each scenario can be found in the Supplement.